Collaborative Doctoral (PhD) Program

-The Curriculum Studies Program in the Department of Curriculum and Instruction, College of Education (COE), and the Department of Medical Education (DME), College of Medicine (COM), offer a Collaborative Doctoral (PhD) Program in Education with a concentration in Curriculum Studies and focus in Health Professions Education.
+The Department of Medical Education (DME) in the College of Medicine (COM) and the Department of Curriculum and Instruction in the College of Education (COE), offer an in-person, on-campus collaborative Doctoral (PhD) Program in Education with a concentration in Critical Pedagogies and Urban Teacher Education (CPUTE) (formerly Curriculum Studies) with a specialization in Health Professions Education (HPE).
 The collaborating departments have a strong history of success and innovation; this PhD program is the only such collaboration between UIC’s east and west (health sciences) campuses.

-The mission of the program is to produce exemplary scholars who will advance the field of health professions education and ultimately health care through research and innovation to impact educational policy and practice.
+The mission of the HPE program specialization is to produce exemplary scholars who will advance the field of health professions education, and ultimately health care, through research and innovation to impact educational policy and practice.

 Who is it for?

-• This program is for people who wish to obtain doctoral-level preparation for careers emphasizing scholarship and leadership in health professions education.
+- This HPE program specialization is for people who wish to obtain doctoral-level preparation for careers in health professions education.
+Our program particularly emphasizes scholarship and leadership in health professions education.

 What should students expect to learn?

 - How to use conceptual frameworks for the study of health professions education to develop new insights, models, and methods.